bestacio89/JavaSpringExample/src/main/resources/DB/changelog/migrationreadme.md

-Certainly!
-Below is a sample README file for creating and managing new database migrations using Liquibase.
-This guide is designed to help developers understand how to create and apply migrations, as well as manage and document changes effectively.
 # **Database Migration Guide with Liquibase**

 This document provides instructions for managing database schema changes using Liquibase.
 Follow these steps to create and apply new migrations effectively.